-See Searching for Servers or Other Resources on page 175 and Server Searching by IP Address on page 184 for more information.
+See Searching for Servers or Other Resources and Server Searching by IP Address for more information.

 NAT Table Mapping and Managed Servers

 Static, one-to-one NAT tables map routable IP addresses between SA and managed servers.
 Network administrators configure and maintain these NAT tables.
 After the static NAT tables are configured, you do not have to perform any additional setup for SA.